madslundt/reactintro/README.md

 - **pages/\*** is the directory for all pages.
 These pages use components.
 - **assets/\*** is the directory for all assets such as images, icons, etc.

-Feel free to restructure your app to have it look like you want it too.
+_Feel free to restructure your app to have it look like you want it to._

 ## Important things to remember